DataScientest-Studio/jan25_bds_rakuten2/README.md

 Modeling and evaluation notebooks:

 - `5-Modeling-Unimodal-Machine-Learning.ipynb`: Various classical machine learning approaches using different combinations of vectorization techniques (TF-IDF, FastText) and classifiers (Random Forest, Logistic Regression, LinearSVC).

 - `6-Modeling-Unimodal-CAMEMBERT.ipynb`: Fine-tuning CamemBERT on textual data.
+- 7-Modeling-Unimodal-CNN.ipynb : to evaluate on images with a basic model
+- 8-Modeling-Unimodal-EfficientNet.ipynb : Fine-tuning on images
+- 9-Modeling-Unimodal-Mobilnetv.ipynb :Fine-tuning on images
+- 10-Modeling-Unimodal-VGG 16 : Fine-tuning on images
+-
 - `y-Modeling-Unimodal-RESNET50.ipynb`: Training ResNet50 on product images.
 - `z-Modeling-Multimodal-Late-Fusion.ipynb`: Combining text and image models using Max Rule, Voting, and Stacking (best results with XGBoost).